Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 When Yell wins

-• Knowledge Panel integration — Yell data appears in Google's Knowledge Panel for branded UK business searches
+- Strongest Google trust signal for UK local entity matching.
+Yell appears in Google's Knowledge Panel for branded UK business searches more than any other directory.

-If you can only build one listing this month, build a properly- verified Yell listing.
+If you can only build one listing this month, build a verified Yell listing.
+Properly.

 When Yelp UK wins

-• Young urban consumers searching for beauty, fitness, and service businesses
+- Young urban consumers searching for beauty, fitness, and service businesses

-• Mobile-first searchers — Yelp's app penetration is higher than its desktop usage in the UK
+- Mobile-first searchers.
+Yelp's app penetration is higher than its desktop usage in the UK.

 When Bing Places wins

-• Microsoft Copilot uses Bing Places data for AI-driven local recommendations — increasingly important in 2026
+- Microsoft Copilot uses Bing Places data for AI-driven local recommendations.
+Increasingly important in 2026.

-• Edge default search — every Windows install defaults to Bing, which means every UK office where Edge is the default browser sees Bing local results
+- Edge default search.
+Every Windows install defaults to Bing.
+Which means every UK office where Edge is the default browser sees Bing local results.

-• DR 96 — the highest backlink authority on this list
+- DR 96.
+The highest backlink authority on this list.

-• Distribution to DuckDuckGo, Yahoo, Microsoft Copilot — broader reach than Bing alone
+- Distribution to DuckDuckGo, Yahoo, Microsoft Copilot.
+Broader reach than Bing alone.

 If you're B2B (your customers are at desks during the day) or you care about AI-driven local search visibility, Bing Places matters more than its raw market share suggests.